Epic-Ameriflight Pathway Program

 - Applicants with no previous flight experience must successfully complete solo flight and pass private pilot written exam at Epic Flight Academy.

 - Applicants with flight experience must complete application and screening process and complete 10 hours of flight training at Epic Flight Academy prior to being eligible to receiving conditional letter of hire.

 - Individuals selected for the program will be provided a conditional letter of hire & tuition reimbursement agreement.

-- Accepted students begin pilot training at Epic Flight Academy!
+- Accepted students continue pilot training at Epic Flight Academy

 STAGE I: Aviation Skills Development, Private Pilot, & Intermittent Training